Norway national rugby sevens team

 The Norway national rugby sevens team is a minor national sevens side.
 It competes annually in the Rugby Europe sevens competition.
 For the 2022 season, the team played in the Rugby Europe Sevens Conference 1.

+In 2024 under new Head Coach Owen Jones, the team won the Rugby Europe Conference 1 tournament and got promoted to "Trophy" level, competing against the likes of Romania.
+After a successful campaign in Trophy 2025, Norway secured their spot in the competition for 2026 with Luxembourg getting demoted.